Welcome to the Frequently Asked Questions page. Please see the topics below and click on the ones you are interested in.

 This means that we must ease into discussion of God and Jesus by first entering the culture of the camp itself and only then speaking about God as planned in our teaching materials.
 It may mean that we are not allowed to pray or sing openly, but in the privacy of our housing.
 Team members often struggle with these limitations – be patient and watch God open doors for your team.

-However, a careful, constant and determined entrance into camp culture to first win them as friends will result in great opportunities to discuss God and his love with the campers.
+A careful, constant and determined entrance into camp culture to first win them as friends will result in great opportunities to discuss God and his love with the campers.
 But the cultural groundwork must be done first.
 This means that playing volleyball with the kids may be more important than having a devotional among team members.
 It means that eating food you don’t like is more important than nutrition.
 It means that exhaustive day-long activities are more important than proper rest.
 It means that playing soccer or preparing a routine for their evening dance competition is more important than study and class preparation.
 Remember – FLEXIBILITY IS KEY!
 Remember that God is gracious and will reward you with energy and joy.
 He gives us the Spirit to help guide our words that connect and teach.
 We must be open to God’s plan to sow seeds and trust Him.

 How often does a team meet?

 Each team is recommended to have a dozen meetings prior to going to camp.

 Each team meeting will be guided by the team leaders to move the team towards complete preparation for camp.
 The final meeting is where the team is now fully prepared to pack craft bags, teaching materials and ready for departing for camp.
 This is a joyful time.
 Relax!!

 What if a team member frequently misses meetings?

 Members are asked to attend as support of the team.
 Each team handles team meetings differently.
 Many teams rely on group emails to gain BONDING with teammates.
 This is highly essential for living in close quarters, teaching together, and traveling together.